It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 I can make yours mine.

-Rush Limbaugh singing along with the Alan Parsons project here.
+Rush Limbaugh singing along with the Alan Parsons Project here.

-We're back in action, open line Friday.
+We're back in action, Open Line Friday.

-I actually think it's the other way around, I think the Democrats are the ones doing themselves in over this.
+I think the Democrats are the ones doing themselves in over this.

-I don't know that that's going to show up in the 08 elections.
+Now, again, my usual caveat, I don't know that that's going to show up in the 08 elections.

 But folks, I am telling you, and we've discussed this at great length, so I don't want to sound like a broken record, but these people boxing themselves into a corner on this, that it's going to be very, very difficult politically for them to win, no matter what happens.

-The worst thing could happen is if we do win this thing big time definitively.
+The worst thing could happen is if we do win this thing big time, definitively, they just are totally shut out there.

-The worst thing for them is, second worst thing is they win the White House in 08 and we're still there, and they will not bring the troops home, and then they create chaos in their own party.
+The worst thing for them is, second worst thing is they win the White House in 08 and we're still there, and they will not bring the troops home.

 And there are some adult Democrats who know this.